Theatre (THEA)

 Seminar course exploring the role of the director in the collaborative process.
 Course may be repeated as topics will vary.
 3 undergraduate hours.
 3 graduate hours.
 May be repeated to maximum of 6 undergraduate hours or 9 graduate hours.
 Prerequisite: THEA 212.

 Advanced problems in scene design for period and style plays and development of professional portfolio.
-4 undergraduate hours.
+3 undergraduate hours.
 4 graduate hours.
-May be repeated to a maximum of 8 hours if topics vary.
-Cannot repeat a section already taken.
-Prerequisite: THEA 222 or consent of instructor.
+May be repeated to a maximum of 6 undergraduate or 8 graduate hours, if topics vary.
+Prerequisite: THEA 415 or consent of instructor.
+Restricted to Theatre majors only.

 THEA 417 Leading Post-Perform Dialog credit: 4 Hours.